Free TAZ on tap

 awaiting submitYour drip will appear here.

-Your testnet drip will land here, along with its transaction ID, an explorer link, and the shielded memo your wallet will decrypt.
+Your drip will land here with its transaction ID, an explorer link, and the shielded memo your wallet will decrypt.

-- One claim per address every 24 hours.
+- One drip per address every 24 hours.

 - Unified Addresses and Sapling supported today; transparent support is on the roadmap.